PulsarHRI/pulsarhri.github.io/docs/01-Single-Actuator.md

 ```
 ## Configure feedback and control settings

-Set high-frequency and low-frequency feedback items, change the actuator mode to SPEED, and set a speed setpoint.
+Set up the feedback configuration and control mode:

+* High-frequency feedback includes speed, position, and torque.
+* Low-frequency feedback includes bus voltage and motor temperature.
+* The actuator is switched to SPEED mode and given a setpoint of 1 rad/s.
+* Parameters are retrieved and printed for inspection.
+* The actuator is started and feedback is monitored in a loop.

 ```py title=""
 try: